z3z1ma/dbt-osmosis/README.md

 These features are being actively developed and will be merged into the next few minor releases

 1. Complete build out of `sources` tools.
-2. Add `--min-cov` flag to audit task
+2. Add `--min-cov` flag to audit task and to workbench
 3. Add interactive documentation flag that engages user to documents ONLY progenitors and novel columns for a subset of models (the most optimized path to full documentation coverage feasible)
 4. Add `impact` command that allows us to leverage our resolved column level progenitors for ad hoc impact analysis